Henry Ford and Hydropower

 In 1921 Henry Ford conceived a project on the Tennessee River near Muscle Shoals, Alabama.
 He proposed to lease two federally-owned fertilizer plants and a hydroelectric dam for 99 years at a cost of $5 million, modernizing the facilities while they were under his management.
 Objectors voiced concerns about private control over public resources.
 Ford withdrew his proposal in 1924.

 Henry Ford and Party in Washington to Discuss the Muscle Shoals Project with Secretary John Weeks, 1923

-For all of his success, Henry Ford occasionally overreached himself.
-Such was the case with his 1921 proposal to lease a hydroelectric plant near Muscle Shoals, Alabama, from the federal government for 99 years.
+For all his success, Henry Ford sometimes overreached himself.
+Such was the case with his 1921 proposal to lease a hydroelectric plant near Muscle Shoals, Alabama, from the federal government.
 Ford promised to modernize the facility to spur economic development, but federal officials worried about a public resource in private hands.
 Ford withdrew his controversial proposal in 1924.

 1924 Ford Motor Company Institutional Message Advertising Campaign, "Vital Resources that Cannot Fail"